|

 Days: Daily

 Mock Trial: Are you interested in debate, and want to experience what happens in a courtroom first hand?
 Do you think you have a future in law?
 Mock Trial is a simulation of a courtroom trial with, judge jury, prosecution and defense!
 This interactive course is designed to introduce high school students to the concepts of legal reasoning and argument in a fun and engaging platform.
+Open to all levels of skill and experience.

 "Your Honor, court is in session"!